elsehow/internet-pedal/README.md

 turns your wifi off unless you hold down a foot pedal

-currently uses the lower-left pad of an akai mpd 24
+currently uses the drum pads (any of them) of an akai mpd 24

 ## use